Information professionals and linked data

 Nowadays, with the Web often being the first and only place where people search for information, it is of great importance that LAMs make their data available online where it can be found by search engines and interact with other information resources - LD offers a means for LAMs to achieve this.
 Additionally, as experts in the field of metadata creation and knowledge discovery, IPs are well positioned to play a key role in the evolution of the SW.
 Therefore we believe that facilitating and supporting IPs in using LD will of great benefit to the SW as a whole.
 The results of our survey offer an insight into the barriers IPs experience when working with LD.
 We hope that LAMs could use this information to address and provide potential solutions to the identified challenges.

-A more in-depth discussion of the survey and its results can be found in McKenna, L., Debuyne, C., & O'Sullivan, D. (2018).
+A more in-depth discussion of our survey and its results can be found in: McKenna, L., Debuyne, C., & O'Sullivan, D. (2018).
 Understanding the Position of Information Professionals with regards to Linked Data: A Survey of Libraries, Archives and Museums.
 In JCDL’18: The 18th ACM/IEEE Joint Conference on Digital Libraries, June 3–7, 2018, Fort Worth, TX, USA.[3]

 Lucy McKenna is completing her PhD under the supervision of Declan O’Sullivan and Christophe Debruyne in the ADAPT Centre, Trinity College Dublin.
 Funded by Science Foundation Ireland, ADAPT is a multi-institutional dynamic research centre focused on developing next generation digital technologies.
 Lucy's research is in the area of Linked Data for libraries, archives and museums.
 Lucy obtained a Masters in Library and Information Studies from University College Dublin in 2015.